 - Taken within the last 6 months to reflect your current appearance

 - Taken in front of a plain white or off-white background

 - Taken in full-face view directly facing the camera

 - Taken in normal civilian attire without a hat or glasses

 - Taken with a neutral facial expression and both eyes open

-Payment may be made in U.S. Dollars, the equivalent in Malaysian Ringgit, or by international credit card.
-Personal checks and debit cards are NOT acceptable.
+We accept most major international credit cards (charges billed in U.S. Dollars), U.S. Dollars, and the U.S. Dollar equivalent in Malaysian Ringgit.
+Personal checks and debit cards are NOT accepted.

 Note: Once a passport is reported lost or stolen to the Embassy, it is automatically cancelled to prevent mala-fide travelers from using it.
 Even if you recover your passport, it must be replaced as you will experience significant problems if you attempt to use it to travel.